 The curriculum leading to the Master of Public Health degree requires a minimum of 45 graduate credit hours.
 The plan of study includes 15 credit hours of core courses, an applied learning experience (internship; 3 credit hours), a concentration (15 credit hours) and its associated integrative learning experience or ILE (3 credit hours), and elective courses (9 credit hours).

 While the program can be completed within two academic years (4 semesters plus summer), 5 semesters is the expected time to completion for full-time students.
-Part-time students are expected to complete the program within 5 years (10 semesters).
+Part-time students are expected to complete the program within 7 years.

 Contact for Additional Information